vortexntnu/software-learning-period/README.md

 ```

-In order to compile and link the catkin packages inside the repo we need to use the command "catkin build".
+In order to compile and link the catkin packages inside the repo we need to use the command "catkin build" while located at the workspace folder you created.
 ```
 cd ../..
 catkin build